CyVerse-learning-materials/foss/before/installation.rst

       - Register for your Dockerhub account at `https://hub.docker.com/ <https://hub.docker.com/>`_.
     * - Text Editor
       - Please ensure that you have a Text Editor of your choice.
 Any decent Text Editor would be sufficient.
-        Recommended ones include SublimeText and Atom (more in Optional Downloads below)
+        SublimeText and Atom (more in Optional Downloads below) are ones we recommend.
       - Register for Sublime at `https://www.sublimetext.com/ <https://www.sublimetext.com/>`_.
 Register for Atom at `https://atom.io/ <https://atom.io/>`_.
     * - Slack for networking
       - We will be using Slack extensively for communication and networking purposes, especially between online class sessions.